-Serve this coconut chutney pudi with hot steamed rice, ghee, and papad or spread on chapatis, dosas, parathas.
+Serve this dry coconut chutney pudi with hot steamed rice, homemade ghee, and papad, or spread it on chapatis, dosas, and parathas.

 Dry Coconut Chutney Powder Ingredients